Vitamin B’s Role in Hair Growth

 Vitamin B1, also known as thiamine, plays a crucial role in hair growth by converting nutrients from food into energy that the body can use.

-You can find thiamine in a number of different foods, including meats and fish, whole grains, black beans, and fortified cereals.
+You can find thiamine in several different foods, including meats and fish, whole grains, black beans, and fortified cereals.
 You can also find it in our Multivitamin Healthy Hair Conditioner.

-Formulated with B vitamins, vegan keratin, vitamin E, and CoQ10, our new conditioner works as a daily restorative treatment for nourishing and strengthening dry, damaged hair.
+Formulated with B vitamins, vegan keratin, vitamin E, and CoQ10, this deeply nourishing, reparative conditioner works as a daily restorative treatment for nourishing and strengthening dry, damaged hair.

 Riboflavin (Vitamin B2)